How many credits do I need to complete the online MPH degree?

 What career opportunities are available?

-A Public Health Master’s Degree gives you lots of options for career paths.
-Please see our for the five core disciplines with examples of positions that you could move into.
+A Public Health Master’s Degree gives you many options for career paths.
+Please see our blog post for the five core disciplines with examples of positions that you could move into.

 Can I complete this program through FAFSA?